hubeiqiao/IELTS-Speaking-Simulator/README_EN.md

 ## Getting Started
 1. Make sure you have enough usage quota for GPT-4, or you might get a message saying you've reached your limit.
 If this happens, just click the headphone button again after your quota is refreshed.
-2. I usually start with "Let's do a full IELTS speaking simulation today" to simulate a complete speaking test.
-If you only need to simulate Part 1 or Part 2 & 3, just inform it.
+~~2.
+I usually start with "Let's do a full IELTS speaking simulation today" to simulate a complete speaking test.
+If you only need to simulate Part 1 or Part 2 & 3, just inform it.~~
-3. Don’t worry if you hear squeaking sounds after starting the conversation - it’s just Python picking questions randomly.
+~~3.
+Don’t worry if you hear squeaking sounds after starting the conversation - it’s just Python picking questions randomly.
 If it doesn’t work and you get the same questions, give it another go.
-Also, it's normal to hear the squeaking sound twice and be asked your name twice - I'm not sure why, but it happens.
+Also, it's normal to hear the squeaking sound twice and be asked your name twice - I'm not sure why, but it happens.~~

+Due to instability in running scripts in voice mode, and because repeated attempts after failure continuously consume GPT-4 usage quotas, as of January 18.
+2024, a workaround is to first select the module you need to simulate in text mode—‘Part 1’, ‘Part 2&Part3’, or ‘A Full Simulator’.
+After the script has finished running, then enter voice mode to start the voice dialogue.

 ## While Chatting
 1. If you miss a question, feel free to ask for it to be repeated, just like in a real test.
-2. A notable issue is that if you hesitate in the conversation, it may interrupt due to ChatGPT's voice conversation capabilities.
+2. ~~A notable issue is that if you hesitate in the conversation, it may interrupt due to ChatGPT's voice conversation capabilities.
 Although I've included prompts to encourage finishing unanswered questions, it often skips ahead.
-Try to keep the conversation flowing.
+Try to keep the conversation flowing.~~ As of December 27, 2023, you can avoid this issue by long-pressing during input.
 3. During Part 2, it won't remind you when the 1-minute preparation time is up, so keep an eye on the time.
 4. Sometimes, the questions in Parts 1 and 3 are limited; you might want to give it another try if that happens.